sephiroth2029/concurrency-a2/README.md

 [test, test, test, test, test, test, test, test, test, Sorry, no String available at the moment., test, test, test, test, test, test, test, Sorry, no String available at the moment., test, test, test, test, test, test, test, test, test, Sorry, ..., no String available at the moment.]
 ```
 - **Application shutdown**.
 It is possible to completely bring down an application through configuration.
 In this case, enabling this feature was not through a file but through JMX MBeans:
-![Missing graph][51].
+![Missing graph][51]
 In this case, the client keeps using its fallback mechanism but no implementation was made to automatically bring up the server again.
 Due to this, after the sevice was brought down all subsecuent calls received the fallback response:

+`Feign` was found to be a very useful tool to quickly create and configure clients.
+The fact that it is easily integrated with `Hystrix` make it a compelling alternative to the traditional clients.
+Since the clients have fewer lines of boilerplate code and, at least in this simple example, they becase more readable and easier to modify.

 The next step for this part of the assignment was to monitor the applications.
-The `sample-spring-hystrix` project was cloned and started to that end.
+As previousy mentioned, the `sample-spring-hystrix` project was cloned and started to that end.
 The interaction with the microservices is exposed through a website and through a JSON REST endpoint.

 The website is exposed at `http://localhost:8080`:
-![Missing graph][52].
+![Missing graph][52]

 The JSON REST endpoint is at `http://localhost:8080/sample-hystrix-aggregate/hello`:
-![Missing graph][53].
+![Missing graph][53]

 Once we start the `Hystrix Dashboard` it stays in a load state, until the microservices have received enough requests to have reportable data:
-![Missing graph][54].
+![Missing graph][54]

 Since generating traffic by hand is cumbersome, `Gatling` tests were created for [the website][55] and the [REST service][56].
 An [HTML report][57] is generated with relevant metrics and statistics about the executed test, such as the following:
-![Missing graph][58].
+![Missing graph][58]

 After generating traffic to the microservices' endpoints, the `Hystrix Dashboard` shows in real time statistics about the Hystrix commands:
-![Missing graph][59].
+![Missing graph][59]

 ### **Conclusions**
 Distributed systems have evolved as a necessity of the industry and the target has been to provide users with a seamless experience.
 Consistency and reliability are top concerns for distributed systems' designers and developers.
-Being able to order events and to produce results despite of failures make vector clocks and concensus algorithms as relevant as they were over 30 years ago.
+Being able to order events and to produce results despite the failures make vector clocks and concensus algorithms as relevant as they were over 30 years ago.

 On the other hand, testing these uncertain environments and achieving an acceptable level of confidence in their robustness has gained the attention of top companies, such as Netflix.
 Fortunately, access to their tools and frameworks allows the whole community to benefit from and improve those components.
 In this assignment a handful of them were explored under the belief that testing and monitoring are essential parts of software engineering.